augchan42/augchan42.github.io/_posts/2024-05-07-Client vs Server side Auth.md

 ```

 ### Integrated Authentication UI
 A potentially confusing aspect is that [Supabase's auth-ui](https://supabase.com/docs/guides/auth/auth-helpers/auth-ui) can display both types of logins within the same widget.
 Moreover, the code samples from auth-ui use the older `createClient` from `@supabase/supabase-js`, which adds to the confusion.
-The view="magic_link" and providers={['google']} are configuring the same widget.

 ```code
 <div className="justify-center w-full max-w-xs animate-in text-foreground">